Asirix1/embrio_CNV/data_preprocessing/README.md

 1) Create your csv-file as in example CNV_filt.csv with download links to R1 and R2 in *.fastq.gz* or *fq.gz* format (characters *R1* or *R2* in filenames are not obligatory).

 (!)
-There should be the same header as in example CNV_filt.csv.
+There should be the same header as in example CNV_example.csv.

 You can add several acts of sequencing or sequencing data from several slots with the same sample name.
 In this case file pairs will be merged by pipeline.